wences-sanchez/Knowledge-Base/pages/Learning PHP 7 (highlights).md

 		- ([Location 684](https://readwise.io/to_kindle?action=open&asin=B01ALMQ550&location=684))
 	- -
 	- -
-	- Recibiendo solicitudes por el protocolo HTTP #card
+	- Recibiendo solicitudes por el protocolo HTTP #car
 		- A web server is no more than a piece of software running on a machine and listening to requests from a specific port.
 		- ([Location 692](https://readwise.io/to_kindle?action=open&asin=B01ALMQ550&location=692))
 		- #[[pink]] #[[rosa]]